varnishcache/varnish-cache/doc/sphinx/reference/vsl-query.rst

 which transaction initiated what.
 The level increases by one by an 'initiated by' relation, so for example a backend transaction will have one higher level than the client transaction that initiated it on a cache miss.
+Request restart transactions does not have it's level increased.
+This is to help predicting the level for a given transaction.

 Levels start counting at 1, except when using raw where it will always be 0.

 The grouping modes are: